hustjieke/cryptocurrency-grafana-tdengine/docs/en-us/binance.md

 # Fetch data from Binance

 [Binance API](https://docs.binance.us/#introduction) provides the method on how to access to [market trade and price data](https://docs.binance.us/?python#get-live-ticker-price).
-Next we'll make requests to get price data from provided endpoint and write to TDengine.
+Later we'll make requests to get price data from provided endpoint and write to TDengine.

 ```
 import requests